gbelis/ML-Transcriptomics/README.md

     4.1.
 Plot of the accuracy variation with different features selection techniques ( call-rates, mean variation and t-test).

     4.2.
+Heatmap of the 13 most important genes.

+    4.3.
 Correlation plot between the four more important genes, according to a t-test.
 With a previous standardisation of the data.

-    4.3.
-Histogramme showing the distributions of the experimental conditions in the training data.

     4.4.
+Histogramm showing the distributions of the experimental conditions in the training data.

+    4.5.
 Spatial representation of the labels repartition using the estimated 3 more important genes.

+    4.6.
+Spatial representation of Mid1, Hexb and Gm42418 genes.

+    4.7.
+Spatial representation of Mid1, Hexb and Gm42418 genes with a previous logarithmic application.

     4.5.
 PCA explained variance plot